neurite/debian-setup/docs/1005-python.md

 #### Install miniconda

-If you have gone through [the bootstrap step](0301-bootstrap.md), conda should have been installed already.
+If you have gone through [the bootstrap step](0301-bootstrap.md), conda should have already installed.
 The bootstrap script adds the conda deb repo to the sources list and installs miniconda from there.

 In order to run the `conda` command in terminal, add `source /opt/conda/etc/profile.d/conda.sh` to `~/.bashrc`.
-This is also mentioned in [the cleanup step](0305-cleanup.md).
+This is mentioned in [the cleanup step](0305-cleanup.md).

 Alternatively, you can install miniconda manually.
 Note this installs miniconda in your user home by default: